covcom/388COM/Week_08_Wearables/README.md

 ### Notifications

 The way we used service above doesn't concern wearables at all.
-In order to use some wearable features we'll need to buildl notifications.
+In order to use some wearable features, we'll need to build notifications.
 In fact, in a real-world app you probably only want to show the notification once they move away from your app.

 Following steps below to build notifications and send to both your phone and watch.